 LSAT Scores and Academic Records

 The two most important JD admissions criteria at VLS are the undergraduate academic record and the LSAT score.
+Vermont Law School generally requires applicants to have earned their bachelor's degree from a regionally accredited institution by the time the applicant intends to enroll.
 All JD applicants must provide current LSAT scores—there are no exceptions.
 LSAT scores are valid for five years.

 We consider the undergraduate record from a number of perspectives: quality of the undergraduate institution; nature and rigor of the curriculum; performance compared to that of other students from the same school; grade trend from freshman to senior year; and length of time intervening between receipt of degree and application to law school.
 Many of our applicants have completed graduate work.
 We look favorably upon this if the quality of work exceeds the minimum standards required for the graduate program.